zeticous/main/docs/UserGuide.md

 **Note:**
-> When listing tasks with an event type parameter and a date, only the event type tasks which have a start date or event date corresponding to the date in command will be displayed.
-When listing tasks with a deadline type parameter and a date, only the deadline type tasks which have a due date corresponding to the date in command will be displayed. <br>
+> * When listing tasks with an event type parameter and a date, only the event type tasks which have a start date or event date corresponding to the date in command will be displayed. <br>
+> * When listing tasks with a deadline type parameter and a date, only the deadline type tasks which have a due date corresponding to the date in command will be displayed. <br>
+> * When listing done or undone tasks, [DATE] paramter will not be accepted.
+Therefore, [done/undone] cannot work along with [DATE]. <br>

 ### 2.4.
 Updating a task : `edit`